Program Learning Outcomes

 Bachelor of Arts

-5. By the end of their third year in the program, WGST students identify and articulate how feminism's contested relationships of power relate to race, class, gender, ethnicity, sexuality, disability and/or nationality in a well-structured research paper and in clear oral arguments.
+5. By the end of their third year in the program, WGS students identify and articulate how feminism's contested relationships of power relate to race, class, gender, ethnicity, sexuality, disability and/or nationality in a well-structured research paper and in clear oral arguments.

-7. Graduating WGST majors demonstrate their ability to design and complete a research project that analyzes a specific women’s and gender studies topic, which includes a literature review and interpretation of original data collected from relevant sources.
+7. Graduating WGS majors demonstrate their ability to design and complete a research project that analyzes a specific women’s and gender studies topic, which includes a literature review and interpretation of original data collected from relevant sources.

 Learning outcomes for all graduates of the College of Arts & Sciences